Vic Willis: Major League Baseball career

-Willis began his major league career with the Beaneaters on April 20, 1898 in a relief appearance against the Baltimore Orioles, allowing eight runs, three walks, and a wild pitch in an 18–2 loss while also hitting two batters.
+Willis began his major league career with the Beaneaters on April 20, 1898, in a relief appearance against the Baltimore Orioles, allowing eight runs, three walks, and a wild pitch in an 18–2 loss while also hitting two batters.
 In his next appearance, he beat the Washington Senators, 11–4, in his first career start.
 He remained in the starting rotation throughout the season but at times struggled with his control.
 In one game against the Philadelphia Phillies, opposing pitcher Red Donahue threw a no-hitter, while Willis allowed eight walks in a 5–0 loss.
 He finished the season with 25 wins, 13 losses, a 2.84 ERA, 148 walks, and 160 strikeouts.
 He finished second in walks and third in strikeouts in the National League.
-In 1899, Willis became the last pitcher to throw a no-hitter in the 19th century.
+In 1899, Willis became the last pitcher to throw a no-hitter in the 1800s.

 Despite being a Hall of Fame pitcher, Willis holds the post-1900 single season records for most losses (29) and most complete game losses (25); both records were set in 1905.
 For the three seasons from 1903 to 1905, Willis compiled a dismal record with the Beaneaters of 42 wins against 72 losses.
 However, his earned run average during those three years averaged 3.02, and in two of those years his ERA was under 3.00.
 Despite Willis' performance on the mound during those three seasons, the Boston offense could only muster a combined .238 batting average over those seasons.
 When he changed teams to the Pittsburgh Pirates for 1906, whose offense had a combined batting average of .256 over the four years Willis was with the team, he compiled a record of 88–46.
 His ERA for those four years was 2.08.

 Willis was on one World Series championship team, the 1909 Pirates.
 He lost one game during the Series pitching against Ty Cobb's Detroit Tigers.
 Willis' final major league season was 1910, with the St. Louis Cardinals.
 The following season, he pitched for a semipro team in his hometown of Newark, Delaware.

 Later life

 After retiring from baseball, Willis purchased and operated the Washington House, a hotel in Newark, Delaware.
 Willis died in 1947 and is interred in St. John Cemetery in Newark.

-The National Baseball Hall of Fame inducted Willis in 1995, as the Delaware Sports Museum and Hall of Fame had done in 1977.
+In 1977 he was inducted into the Delaware Sports Hall of Fame.
+The National Baseball Hall of Fame inducted him in 1995.